Rihanna And Her Billionaire Boo, Hassan Jameel Still Dating?

 Alternatively, Rihanna and Jameel might just not be ready to go public with their relationship, even though they’ve already given the world much to speculate about.
 Either way, it’s clear that whatever is going on between Rihanna and Hassan hasn’t cooled off quite yet.

 What do you think about Rihanna and Hassan Jameel?
 Are you happy for Rihanna?
 Do you think she could do better?
 What about Hassan?
 Is Rihanna a good match for him?
-You can sound off in the comments section below.
+You can sound off in the comment section below.

-[Featured Image By Luca V. Teuchmann/Getty Images]
+[Featured Image By Luca V. Teuchmann /Getty Images]